-The latest observations, such as the CMB measurements^[21], have shown that the universe is full of small inhomogeneities.
+The latest observations, such as the CMB measurements[21], have shown that the universe is full of small scale inhomogeneities.
 In other worlds the universe behaves not homogeneously at smaller scales.
-Two ingredients are necessary to describe the unforementions inhomogeneities.
+Two ingredients are necessary to describe the unforementioned inhomogeneities.
 The first ingredient is the perturbation of the smooth metric, i.e. FLRW metric (Eq.
 3.1).
-The second one is the Boltzmann equation that describe the nature of the interactions and the evolution between the different species of the cosmic fluid, beyond the equilibrium.
+The second one is the Boltzmann equation that describe the nature of the interactions and the evolution between the different species of the cosmic fluid, beyond equilibrium.

-In order to account those inhomogeneity in the previous described framework (section 3.1), we perform a perturbations in the metric.
+In order to account for those small scale inhomogeneities in the previous described framework (section 3.1), we perform a perturbations in the metric.
 The mechanism of perturbation give rise to a gauge-invariance.
-In our case, we are going to describe the simplest one, the Newtonian synchronous gauge.
-The FLRW metric in the perturbation theory is going to be written as:
+This is described by two different ways of takling this freedom, the conformal Newtonian gauge and the synchronous gauge.
+However, the synchronous gauge has been advocated by Ma and Bertschinger [22] that Newtonian gauge is the simplest one and although it can eliminate the vector and tensor modes by definition, it can be easily generalised to include them.
+In our case, we are going to describe the simplest one, the Newtonian gauge with the scalar modes.
+Therefore, the FLRW metric in the perturbation theory is going to be rewritten simply as: